syncfusion-content/winui-docs/winui/ComboBox/Keyboard-Support.md

 <kbd>F4</kbd>
 </td>
 <td>
-To open/close the drop-down.
+To open or close the drop-down.
 </td>
 <td>
-To open/close the drop-down.
+To open or close the drop-down.
 </td>
 </tr>
 <tr>